 By investing in structured products like permanent life insurance or annuities, an investor can limit their risks, while getting minimum guaranteed returns of 4-5 %, even during a market crash.

 This is an effective way of managing investment risk as these products have a track record of stable performance through many market crashes.

 In fact, if we look at previous crises, returns are rarely affected more than half a percent.

 Additionally, they provide tax benefits, with permanent life insurance being tax free throughout a lifetime and annuities being tax free only either until retirement or during retirement.

 However, getting started with structured investments usually requires physical meetings, which is hard during COVID-19 times.

 A better alternative than traditional advisors is then to buy permanent life insurance through an online broker, which can make it quicker, cheaper and more efficient for you to get started.

-For permanent life insurance, White Swan is soon to introduce the first ever digital platform for investing in these products online, in the comfort of your own home.
+For permanent life insurance, White Swan offer the first ever digital platform for investing in these products online, in the comfort of your own home.